rdipika/Gephi--FB-Friendhsip-graph-analysis/README.md

 # Gephi--FB-Friendship-graph-analysis

-Analysis of network of friends in Facebook using Gephi and reporting of results using HTML,CSS.
+Analysis of friendship network on Facebook using Gephi and reporting results on a dashboard using HTML,CSS.